Adventures in Rolling Your Own Router: Part IV

 As I discovered in the last post, Debian Buster apparently doesn’t come with

-installed, but instead has an iptables-nft
+nftables installed, but instead has an iptables-nft shim layer on top of

-kernel subsystem that accepts regular iptables
+the nf_tables kernel subsystem that accepts regular iptables rule syntax.

-that you can use the alternatives
+It also comes with iptables-legacy that you can use the alternatives

 system to switch to.
 The details of this are all laid out in the